odudex/krux/docs/getting-started/entropy.en.md

 ### Pattern Detection

-It is possible to have dice rolls with even distribution but poor cryptographic entropy.
-This is the case with patterns.
-Sequences like 123456123456123..., 111122223333..., and 654321654321... are examples of patterns with poor entropy but even distribution and high Shannon entropy.
+It is possible to have dice rolls with an even distribution but poor cryptographic entropy.
+This issue arises when patterns are present in the sequences.
+Examples include sequences like 123456123456123..., 111122223333..., and 654321654321..., which exhibit poor cryptographic entropy despite having even distribution and high Shannon's entropy.

-To mitigate this issue, Krux implemented a pattern detection algorithm that evaluates the Shannon entropy of rolls' derivatives.
-In practice, the algorithm detects arithmetic progression components in the sample and raises a warning if a threshold is crossed.
+To mitigate this issue, Krux has implemented a pattern detection algorithm that evaluates the Shannon's entropy of the rolls' derivatives.
+In practice, this algorithm detects arithmetic progression components in the dice rolls and raises a warning if a certain threshold is crossed.

 ## What Krux Does?

 - Krux requires a minimum number of rolls based on theoretical entropy.
-- Krux warns the user if low Shannon entropy, calculated with the actual rolls, is detected.
+- Krux warns the user if low Shannon's entropy, calculated with the actual rolls, is detected.
 - Krux warns the user if pattern elements are detected within the actual rolls.

 ## Conclusion